tieto/sipe/contrib/media-patches/README.txt

 To enable experimental voice support in SIPE (only on platforms where libpurple supports voice & video):

+- libnice >= 0.1.0 and farsight2 >= 0.0.23 are required
-- source tree of Pidgin 2.7.8 or higher is required
+- source tree of Pidgin 2.7.8 or higher is required and following patches must be applied:
-- for compatibility with OC 2007, OC 2007 R2 and MS Lync 2010 RC, apply these
-  patches to libnice, libpurple and farsight:
 	- purple_media_get_active_candidates.patch
 	- purple_media_fs2_dispose.patch
 	- purple_SDES.patch
-	- libnice01-Compatibility-with-MSOC-2007-R2.patch
-	- libnice02-Compatibility-with-MSOC-2007.patch
-	- libnice03-MS-TURN-support-for-Microsoft-Office-Communicator.patch
-	- farsight-Compatibility-with-OC2007.patch
 - compile SIPE source, check that voice support is enabled in configure output
 - If you get errors on incompatible encryption levels when making a call, change to peer's registry is needed to allow unencrypted media transfer; use the